leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 `Searcher`.
 Basic `Clauses` consist of a [path](#paths) to a LOM element, a search `Mode`, and a value to search for.
 Additionally, the `Mode` can be negated.
-Searching with just the basic `Clause` then finds all objects whose LOM sets have an element specified by the path whose value fulfills the condition given by search `Mode` and search value (or does not fulfill the condition, in the case of the `Mode` being negated).
+Searching with just the basic `Clause` then finds all objects whose LOM sets have at least one element specified by the path, and whose value fulfills the condition given by search `Mode` and value (or does not fulfill the condition, in the case of the `Mode` being negated).

 The search does take into account path filters, with the exception